borkdude/re-find/README.md

 ## Usage

-This utility comes with a programmatic and CLI namespace.
+This utility comes with a programmatic and CLI interface.
 For the programmatic interface see the docstring of `spec-search.core/search`.

 ### CLI